isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 <ins>External venues</ins>

-For solemnization held in other external solemnization venues, such as places of worship or hotels, to the maximum number of attendees for solemnizations will be 100 attendees , or the safe capacity of the venue, whichever is lower.
+For solemnization held in other external solemnization venues, such as places of worship or hotels, to the maximum number of attendees will be 100 attendees , or the safe capacity of the venue, whichever is lower.
 Please refer to section VII of the FAQs for details on the zoning requirements.
 This cap excludes the Licensed Solemnizer, the interpreter (if any), and vendors engaged to provide authorised services for the solemnization (kept to a minimum).
 Please check with your solemnization venue owner / operator on the number of attendees allowed and any other conditions to be met before making arrangements.

 #### **2. Are vendors (e.g. photographers, videographers, make-up artists, bridal studio) allowed to resume operations for solemnizations?
 Are they part of the guest limit?**
 Vendors engaged to provide authorised services for the solemnization must be on MTI’s permitted list of activities as reflected on the GoBusiness portal and must have made their manpower declarations to MTI within two weeks of resuming operations.
 These vendors can be excluded from the guest limit for your solemnization / reception but should be kept to a minimum.